xtaci/qpp/README.md

 2. **Quantum Bits (Qubits)**: Instead of classical bits (which are either 0 or 1), QPP uses qubits, which can be in a state of 0, 1, or any quantum superposition of these states.

-3. **Permutation Operations**: Permutations in the context of QPP refer to rearranging the order of qubits in a quantum state.
+3. **Permutation Operations**: Permutations in the context of QPP refer to rearranging the order of computational base.
 These permutations can be thought of as quantum gates that alter the qubit states in a manner that is hard to predict without the correct key.

 ## Functionality of Quantum Permutation Pad